linuxcaffe/tw-needs-hook/README.md

 #### Objective

 1. describe this extension well enough to be compelling to a programmer, that it is implemented
-2. implement
+2. implement a proof-of-concept
 3. make extension easily installable for normal taskwarrior users (maybe pirate hook?)
 4. promote extension
+5. improve extension
-5. see taskwarrior users take control of the most important tasks, first.
+6. see taskwarrior users take control of the most important tasks, first.

 #### Outcomes